Geethanjali2023/Bootstrap---Boostrap-Forms---CityEvents/README.md

-# CityEvents Web Application Development Exercise
+# CityEvents Web Application Development

 ## Scenario
 **Business Problem:** Develop an interactive and responsive web application for "CityEvents", a company that organizes local events.
 The application should include an event listing, a registration form, and user feedback section.